Gordon Linton

-Gordon J. Linton (born March 26, 1948), a transportation innovator, was nominated by President Bill Clinton, confirmed by the United States Senate and appointed Administrator of the Federal Transit Administration in the U. S. Department of Transportation on August 6, 1993, where he served until 1999.
-Linton also served as a legislator in the Pennsylvania House of Representatives from 1982 to 1993 representing the 200th Legislative District in Philadelphia.
-A dedicated public servant, Linton's accomplished career in public policy includes developing and implementing transformational initiatives that empowered under-served individuals and communities.
+Gordon Linton (full name: Gordon J. Linton; born March 26, 1948) is a former American politician from Pennsylvania best known for his role as the former head of the Federal Transit Administration in the US Department of Transportation from 1993 to 1999.
+Linton also served as a legislator in the Pennsylvania House of Representatives from 1982 to 1993, representing the 200th Legislative District in Philadelphia.
+His career in public policy focused on developing and implementing initiatives that aimed to empower underserved individuals and communities.

 Early life and education

-Linton was born in Philadelphia, PA, where he resided in North Philadelphia with his mother, a homemaker; his father, a construction worker and barber; and a younger brother.
+Linton was born in Philadelphia, Pennsylvania and resided in North Philadelphia with his homemaker mother, his construction worker and barber father, and his younger brother.
 Linton attended William Kelly Elementary School, Vaux Junior High School, Thomas Edison High School, and graduated from Olney High School in 1965.

-John E. Allen, founder of New Freedom Theater, encouraged him to attend Peirce Junior College (now Peirce College) his alma mater, a noted Philadelphia business school.
-Linton earned his associate degree in business management from Peirce in 1967.
-He continued his studies at Lincoln University, the nation's first degree-granting Historically Black College and University (HBCU) in Oxford, Pennsylvania where he graduated in 1970 with a B.A. in economics.
-Years later he served as the Commonwealth Appointee to the university's Board of Trustees, and endowed a scholarship in public policy.
-In 1997, he received an honorary Doctor of Laws from his Alma mater for his contributions to the Commonwealth of Pennsylvania and his distinguished career in service to the people.
-Linton completed his education at Antioch University in Philadelphia, PA where he earned a Master of Education in Counseling/Psychology in 1974.
+John E. Allen, founder of New Freedom Theatre, encouraged Linton to attend Peirce Junior College (now Peirce College), a noted Philadelphia business school where he earned his associate degree in business management in 1967.
+He continued his studies at Lincoln University, the nation's first degree-granting Historically Black College and University (HBCU) in Oxford, Pennsylvania, where he graduated in 1970 with a BA in economics.
+Years later he served as the commonwealth appointee to the university's Board of Trustees and endowed a public policy scholarship there.
+In 1997 he received an honorary Doctor of Laws from Peirce College for his contributions to the Commonwealth of Pennsylvania and his distinguished career in service to the people.
+Linton completed his education at Antioch University, Philadelphia where he earned a Master of Education in Counseling/Psychology in 1974.